MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/syllabus.md

 ## Change Groups

 The course groups are automatically assigned.
-If you need to change groups, please refer to the instruction in the [course registration document](https://student.uva.nl/en/topics/course-registration) to submit a request to the GLASS system.
+If you need to change groups, please refer to the instruction in the [course registration document](https://student.uva.nl/en/topics/course-registration) to submit a request using the GLASS system.

 ## Course Attendance

-I do not track the attendance of my courses (e.g., lectures, work sessions) and expect students to follow their own learning progress.
+I do not track the attendance of this course (e.g., lectures, work sessions) and expect students to follow their own learning progress.
 You do not need to notify me in case of absence.

 ## Fraud and Plagiarism